tyagivipul629/passport1/README.md

 If you want to test Google sign in just comment the res.sendFile line in app.get('/').

 If you want to test Local signin, then comment the entire code in app.get('/') except res.sendfile Edited by me.
-Again edited.
+Satish Tyagi